techlahoma/broadcasting/README.md

 * [Twitch Highlighting](TwitchHighlighting/Twitch&#32;Highlight.md)

 ## Volunteers
-Contact Kimberly if you would like to be involved!
+Contact Dodzidenu Dzakuma if you would like to be involved!

 ### [Content Creation Committee](https://github.com/techlahoma/committees/blob/master/content-creation.md)